 Moisture Goggles may be used at night time, especially for patients whose eyelids are not shutting properly, who have dry eye/blepharitis problem.
 The goggles slow down the evaporation of the tear film, creating a moisture barrier that protects the eyes while sleeping.
 Their benefits can provide comfort to dry eye/blepharitis patients that will last right through the next day.

 Punctal Plugs placed on the corner of the eyelids, on the tiny drainage ports where tears are siphoned from the eye’s surface, are very efficient in slowing down the rate at which the tear film is siphoned off and can provide much relief in more severe cases.

 An in-office procedure that clears and unclogs blocked glands, allowing them to heal and return to a more healthy state can provide much assistance and benefit to patients suffering from MGD (meibomian gland dysfunction).

 Lipiflow is another relatively new, in-office procedure for patients suffering from dry eye as a consequence of meibomian gland dysfunction (MGD).
 The twelve minute, in-office procedure, stimulates, gently heats and massages the lids and glands directly.
-Lipiflow is a much more immediate approach vs. gradual benefits that may be derived from a protracted and labor intensive use of warm compresses.
+Lipiflow is a much more immediate approach vs. gradual benefits that may be derived from protracted and labor-intensive use of warm compresses.
 It cleans out and clears blocked meibomian glands in order to restore a more adequate function.